Survivorship: Late Effects After Radiation for Head and Neck Cancer

 Vision and Eye Changes

 If your eyes were in the area that received radiation, you are at risk of getting cataracts at an early age.
-Signs of cataracts include blurry vision, light sensitivity, poor night vision, double vision in one eye, seeing "halos" around objects, needing brighter light to read, or fading or yellowing of the colors you see.
-If you have any of these signs you should contact your provider.
+Signs of cataracts are blurry vision, light sensitivity, poor night vision, double vision in one eye, seeing "halos" around objects, needing brighter light to read, or fading or yellowing of the colors you see.
+If you have any of these signs you should tell your provider.

-Other possible effects can include:
+Other late effects can include:

-• Shrinkage or loss of the eye.
+• The eye getting smaller or loss of the eye.

 • Corneal abrasions (scratches) and ulcers.